FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 For the beaglebone, the chocie was mostly between c++, python and java.
 Python was chosen because it had the most easy to use and mature libraries for communication.
 Java was chosen for the webserver since it initially looked like a decent idea to use a mature web framework such as spring boot.
 This ended up being a bad decision since using java on the arduino took up a lot of memory.
 Spring is also a very bloated framework that includes a lot of unncessary things.
 In the end, c++ would have been the better choice because it's lightweight and the functions we needed out of the webserver would have been straightforward to implement (http page + websockets).

+##### Wiring
+TODO: arduino wirring

+The main problem with the beaglebone's wiring was figuring out how to enable the proper pins and which pins we needed to connect wires too.
+The problem was fixed when we switched from spi to uart since the ports were clearly identified.
+We also had trouble because the cape_universal overlay disabled the uart pins, this was fixed by removing the overlay from the cape manager configuration.

 ###### Web server + application
 The python program was meant to send the values using an http POST request to a java webserver, also hosted on the beaglebone.
 However, the server ended up being hosted an external computer due to a faillure to get newer versions of java working on the beaglebone.